6147th Tactical Control Group: History

-The 6147th Tactical Control Group originated at Taejon, South Korea, within the "operations section" of the Joint Operations Center.
-Three pilots, and two Stinson L-5 Sentinels, were assigned as airborne forward air controllers.
-On 9 July 1950, two airborne controllers, Lieutenants James A. Bryant and Frank G. Mitchell, flew their first mission in L-17s.
+The 6147th Tactical Control Group was constituted at Taejon, South Korea, within the "operations section" of the Joint Operations Center.
+Three pilots and two Stinson L-5 Sentinels were assigned to provide airborne forward air controller.
+On 9 July 1950, Lieutenants James A. Bryant and Frank G. Mitchell flew their first mission as airborne controllers, using Ryan L-17 Navions.
 These were borrowed from the 24th Infantry Division after the VHF radios in the Stinsons failed to operate.
-Despite attacks from enemy aircraft, each controlled about ten flights of Lockheed F-80 Shooting Stars.
+Despite attacks from enemy aircraft, each pilot controlled about ten flights of Lockheed F-80 Shooting Stars.
 Bomb damage assessments indicated several tanks and vehicles destroyed.
 On 10 July, Lieutenant Harold E. Morris, controlling a flight of RAAF F-51 Mustangs, demonstrated the North American T-6 Texan trainer was a more appropriate aircraft for the FACs.
 On the same day, Bryant and Mitchell, also flying T-6s, directed the F-80s towards the destruction of seventeen enemy tanks near Chonui.
 The following day the small group of controllers left for Taegu to organize as a squadron.
 The 6147th Tactical Control Squadron, Airborne, activated effective 1 August to provide target spotting information to tactical aircraft in flight.

 The T-6s carried smoke grenades, racks for a dozen phosphorus smoke rockets, and initially, machine guns, which were removed to prevent overzealous use.
 A 40-gallon belly tank gave it two more hours of endurance.
 C-47s provided Airborne's communications centers, called Mosquito Shirley, Mosquito Phyllis Anne, Mosquito Mellow, and Mosquito Godfrey, while Mosquito Mellow worked with the carrier-based Navy.
 Communication was with VHF 522 and ARC-3 radios, and a SCR-300 (31) for communicating with ground units.
 The rear cockpit was occupied by an observer, while the pilot flew from the front.
 The T-6 Airborne Controller Course was held at Luke Air Force Base from May until 15 August 1953, graduating 51.